 SAP appeals must be made within five (5) calendar days of the date the student was notified of the violation.
 The student is deemed to have notice of the pending suspension/dismissal as of the date of the suspension/dismissal letter.
-Provided that the student can complete their program within the maximum time frame with the required minimum CGAP, a SAP appeal may be granted if the student demonstrates that s/he is sincerely committed to taking the steps required to succeed in their program and that their failure to maintain the required CGAP or ROP was caused by any of the following mitigating circumstances:
+Provided that the student can complete the program within the maximum time frame with the required minimum CGAP, a SAP appeal may be granted if the student demonstrates a sincere committment to taking the steps required to succeed in the program and that the failure to maintain the required CGAP or ROP was caused by any of the following mitigating circumstances:

-- 1. The death of a family member - 2.
-An illness or injury suffered by the student - 3.
+The death of a family member

+An illness or injury suffered by the student

 Special circumstances of an unusual nature which are not likely to recur

-The Appeal Committee shall, as a condition of granting the appeal, require the student to develop an Academic Advising Plan in conjunction with their advisor, and place the student on probation.
+The Appeal Committee shall, as a condition of granting the appeal, require the student to develop an Academic Advising Plan in conjunction with the student's advisor, and place the student on probation.